rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 understand the structures that generate such unobservable events.

 -   realist
--   Roy Wood Sellars, Wilfrid Sellars
+-   Roy Wood Sellars
+-   Wilfrid Sellars
+    -   The Myth of the Given
 -   Roy Bhaskar
 -   Freely emphasizes the political implications of scientific realism.
 -   The normative importance of climate science.
+-   Howard Sankey?

 Active realism